 Results are in for the second phase of the research study of the effects of animal-assisted therapy on managing responsive behaviours in people with dementia.
-While the first study involved a look at long-term care residents at McCormick Home, this phase centered on the Home’s staff and their interactions with study participants, family members and observers, and sought out any related impacts to staff morale and the work environment while the animal visits were taking place.
+While the first study involved a look at long-term care residents at McCormick Home, this phase centred on the Home’s staff and their interactions with study participants, family members and observers, and sought out any related impacts to staff morale and the work environment while the animal visits were taking place.

 A total of 20 staff members from Memory Lane in McCormick Home participated in the study, which took place in the fall of 2016.
 In addition to phase one, this secondary study was conducted by Julie Casey, a social worker at King’s University College and therapist with Nourishing Hearts Animal-Assisted Therapy Interventions.